cpetra/tuya2domoticz/README.md

 Home Assistant can also handle tuya devices through a tuya maintained plugin (tuya-home-assistant) but, for what I can tell, it just uses a polling mechanism with a big warning about the delay in use.
 The Domoticz-TUYA-Plugin apparently uses the same plugin to interface with Tuya.

 # Screenshots
 The devices are "virtual devices" of type "alarm".
-I didn't find a suitable existing device to put everything in one place but this is effective.
+I didn't find a suitable existing device to put everything in one place but this is effective (it's easy to script these to trigger some real alarm).
 Some pictures related to the current setup below:

 ![Devices_list](/img/domoticz_devices_list.png)